Layout-Parser/layout-parser/README.md

 >>> lp.draw_box(image, layout,) # With extra configurations
 ```

+## Contributing

+We encourage you to contribute to Ruby on Rails!
+Please check out the [Contributing guidelines](.github/CONTRIBUTING.md) for guidelines about how to proceed.
+Join us!

 ## Citing `layoutparser`

 If you find `layoutparser` helpful to your work, please consider citing our tool and [paper](https://arxiv.org/pdf/2103.15348.pdf) using the following BibTeX entry.